 Decisions, decisions.
-There seems to be so many choices out there.
+There seem to be so many choices out there.
 Some choices, like what to eat for dinner or what movie to see next Tuesday, are small and do not necessarily have any long-term or even short-term consequences.
 Sure, you could have eaten or seen something different, something better.
 But, at most, you are out a few bucks and a couple of hours.
 However, when it comes to supply change management, changing or even sticking with your current 3PL provider has some pretty serious consequences.

 To help you make the best possible choice, here are a few signs that indicate it might be time to make a change.
 Making the switch is no joke, and it is not something that should be taken lightly.
 With that said, before making a final decision, make sure you talk with your current provider to see how they can re-accommodate you or address your current concerns.